epfl-lasa/JT-DS-lib/README.md

 P_joints_New_  The desired position of the joints
 ```

-Example of executions are available here:
+An example of executions is available here:

 	https://github.com/epfl-lasa/rtk_JT_DS